cout05/cout05/README.md

 Here are some of the projects I've worked on:

 1. [Url Shortener](https://cout05.github.io/url-shortener/) - Url shortener a project built using Html, css, javascript and shrtcode Api.
 2. [Apex-Adorn Ecommerce Store](https://cout05.github.io/apexadorn-ecommerce-website/) - ApexAdorn is a website I made using React.js and Tailwind CSS.
-It's all about simplifying the online shopping experience.
-With products sourced from the FakeStore API, ApexAdorn offers a user-friendly, one-stop shop for all your e-commerce needs.

 ## Contact Me